Church Membership & Baptism

 The word “baptise” means to completely immerse.
-Therefore, baptism in the Bible, is to immerse in water.
+Baptism in the Bible is to immerse in water.

-The New Testament teaches that this act pictures our dying with Christ and rising to new life [Romans 6:3-5 and Colossians 2:12].
-The Christian “dies” to the old life leaving it behind and having been buried.
-They now enjoy new life in Christ.
-Baptism symbolises our union with Christ in His death, burial and resurrection.
+The New Testament teaches that the act of baptising pictures the Christian’s dying with Christ and rising to new life [Romans 6:3-5 and Colossians 2:12].
+The Christian “dies” to the old life of sin.
+The Christian rises to a new life in Christ.
+Baptism symbolises our the Christian’s union with Christ in His death, burial and resurrection.

-This is an identification with Christ and with His church [Ephesians 4:4-6].
+This is an identification both with Christ and with His church [Ephesians 4:4-6].

 Who should be baptised?

-Baptism is for those who come to Christ in repentance and faith openly confessing Him as Saviour and Lord of their lives.
+Baptism is for those who come to Christ in repentance and faith openly confessing Him as Saviour and Lord .
 Infants, of course, cannot believe or express a personal faith in Christ.
 We must remember that baptism is a rich picture of expressing publicly the fact that we now belong to Jesus.